Frequently Asked Questions

-The Federal Per Diem Rate has been released for 2019.
-It will be $66/day.
-Self-employed individuals in the Transportation industry are allowed to claim 80% of this, which is $52.80/day.
+The Federal Per Diem Rate has been released for 2021.
+It will be $69/day.
+Self-employed individuals in the Transportation industry are allowed to claim 100% of this in 2022.
 For more information regarding per diem, please read this IRS publication.

 It depends on the company you work for.
 If you are paid per diem by your employer(also known as travel allowance) then you CANNOT claim per diem at the end of the year.
 You also CANNOT claim the difference in your travel allowance and the per diem rate.

 There are several important dates taxpayers should keep in mind for this year’s filing season:

 - January 24: IRS begins 2022 tax season.
 Individual tax returns begin being accepted and processing begins.

 - First week of March: Tax refunds begin reaching those claiming EITC and ACTC (PATH Act returns) for those who file electronically with direct deposit and there are no issues with their tax returns.